 Action: develop new value propositions.

-Workbook 3: micro-Segmentation.
+Workbook 3: nano-Segmentation.

 Action: target new client relationships.